vpon-data/data-sdk/docs/iOS.md

 2. Start/Stop Interface: Data SDK provides an interface that allows App developers to easily call and control the geolocation tracking.
 When calling the `startBackgroundLocationUpdate` method to begin collecting geolocation data, remember to set up the frequency for data collection as needed.
 Use the `stopBackgroundLocationUpdate` method to stop the data collection when it's no longer required.

 3. Accuracy Level Configuration: The SDK allows you to set the level of accuracy for geolocation data collection.
 There are three options available: `high`, `mid`, and `low` accuracy respectively.
-Note that the accuracy level and the frequency of updates may affect the app's battery usage, so choose your settings carefully.
+Note that the accuracy level and the frequency of updates may affect the App's battery usage, so choose your settings carefully.

 Here is a sample code snippet to use these methods: